nicholasjackson/demo-terraform-basics/azure/README.md

 ## Authentication

-### AWS IAM
+### Azure ARM Credentials

-To run this example you will need an AWS Account and a valid AWS access key and secret.
+To run this example you will need an Azure account and valid credentials that can be used to deploy resources.
 An AWS Free Tier account can be used to create the CPU example shown in this demo.
 You can sign up for an AWS account at the following link.

 [https://aws.amazon.com/free](https://aws.amazon.com/free)